Kazuhiro Nakaya provides voices for both Starter Villain Akira Nishikiyama and new protagonist Ichiban Kasuga.

 Milestone Celebration: In Japan, Yakuza 0 and Kiwami were both marked as 10-year anniversary projects, released in 2015 and early 2016 respectively, with the latter being a Video Game Remake of the original 2005 game.
 Outside Japan, Yakuza 5 was released on December 8, 2015, ten years from the Japanese release of the original game.

 Newbie Boom: Outside Japan, although the series had a solid but niche following, many got their first start when the series jumped onto the PlayStation 3 with Yakuza 3.
 Following the demand for Yakuza 5, Sega decided to localize and publish Yakuza 0, which became a breakout hit and drew in several new fans to the series.
 It helps that as a prequel, it serves as an excellent starting point that doesn't require prior knowledge of the story or characters from the previous five games.
-0 and Kiwami both became "Playstation Hits" titles, a first for the series.
+0 and Kiwami both became "Playstation Hits" titles in North America, a first for the series.

 The Other Darrin: Kiwami saw several voice actor changes due to either the voice actor passing away or from retirement.
 Key replacements include Shindo's and Terada's voice actor (Tomoyuki Dan and Kenji Nomura) and a majority of the actors in Yakuza Kiwami, most if not all of them were replaced by popular voice actors like Maaya Sakamoto, Tomokazu Sugita, and Toru Okawa.
 Terada was replaced by Go Shinomiya in Yakuza 2, but Nomura reclaimed the role in Kiwami and Kiwami 2.